Security-Onion-Solutions/securityonion-docs/grid.rst

 .. image:: images/grid.png
   :target: _images/grid.png

 If you have purchased our official Security Onion Solutions appliances, then the grid page will show pictures of the front and rear of the appliances, useful for walking through connectivity discussions with personnel in the data center.
 If you are not using official Security Onion Solutions appliances, then it will simply display a message to that effect.
+This also applies to the Raid Status field in the expanded grid panel: If you are using an official Security Onion appliance with raid support then you will see the corresponding status appear in that field.

 If any nodes show anything other than ``OK``, then run :ref:`so-status` on the node and check logs in ``/opt/so/log/``.